 Utility and Transport Services

-The local electricity service is provided by Southern Electric.
+There are various suppliers of electricity services for the Village.
 There are multiple main supply routes into the village.

 The local water and sewage services are provided by Southern Water.
 There is a reservoir and a sewage works within the parish.

 The collection of household waste and recycling takes place on alternate weeks on Monday in Barton Stacey and Wednesday in Bransbury and Newton Stacey.